Turbulent Reacceleration of Streaming Cosmic Rays: Suppression of Streaming Energy Loss

-Eventually, one would like a fitting formula for this heating rate for use in e.g. sub-grid models of CR transport for galaxy evolution simulations; however, that is premature at this stage.
+Eventually, one would like a fitting formula for this loss rate for use in e.g. sub-grid models of CR transport for galaxy evolution simulations; however, that is premature at this stage.
 Clearly, the degree of misalignment depends on resolution at low $\beta$.
-For $\beta = 2$, our lowest resolution $64^{3}$ simulation has heating suppressed by a factor of $\sim 50$, while in our highest resolution $512^{3}$ simulation, heating is suppressed by a factor of $\sim 10$.
+For $\beta = 2$, our lowest resolution $64^{3}$ simulation has energy loss suppressed by a factor of $\sim 50$, while in our highest resolution $512^{3}$ simulation, the loss is suppressed by a factor of $\sim 10$.
 Higher resolution allows for a more accurate capture of field line tangling.
-Future higher resolution simulations are needed to probe convergence and facilitate the development of a sub-grid CR heating model, but we can clearly conclude that low-resolution galaxy evolution simulations, while possibly capturing reacceleration (which is dominated by the outer scale eddies) likely cannot capture true heating rates.
-However, at higher $\beta$, the suppression is weaker (approaching a few tenths) for all resolutions we tried, consistent with the field becoming more isotropic, and $t_{\rm CR, heating} \sim L_0/v_A$ is approximately realized.
+Future higher resolution simulations are needed to probe convergence and facilitate the development of a sub-grid CR heating model, but we can clearly conclude that low-resolution galaxy evolution simulations, while possibly capturing reacceleration (which is dominated by the outer scale eddies) likely cannot capture true loss rates.
+However, at higher $\beta$, the suppression is weaker (approaching a few tenths) for all resolutions we tried, consistent with the field becoming more isotropic, and $t_{\rm CR, loss} \sim L_0/v_A$ is approximately realized.